leereilly/hextriscores/README.md

 # Hextriscores

-This little script generate a website for supporting dynamic Hextris score tiles in Tweets e.g.
+This little script to generate a website for supporting dynamic Hextris score tiles in Tweets e.g.

 ![](images/readme.png)